jimtoh/jimtoh.github.io/README.md

 ![alt text](head-S.png)

+Moving to another program by NTU PACE or Academy for Professional and Continuing Education, I will be completing (SCTP) Advanced Professional Certificate in Data Science and AI this end July 2025.

+Check out NTU PACE or Academy for Professional and Continuing Education:- https://www.ntu.edu.sg/pace/

+This full time course, about 3 months, prepares me for careers in Data Science, Data Engineering, Machine Learning, and AI.
+From Python and SQL, Big Data Engineering to Machine Learning and Generative AI as well as Full Stack Programming, I have learned to apply such tech skills in practical ways.

+Other notable professional upskilling include:
+1. Professional Certificate in Machine Learning Operations (MLOps), NUS
+2. AIAP Foundation - Project-based learning on ML pipelines, AI Singapore
+3. NVIDIA - Certified Associate: Generative AI LLMs, NVIDIA

+** Never stop learning **

+Posted 18 July 2025
+---

 Welcome.

 In June 2024, after working for over 27 years at ST Engineering (no less under three UENs), I decided to take a break but was fortunate to quickly hold myself accountable by attending a few short but fulfilling 'sprints' in adult learniing programmes conducted by NUS Advanced Computing for Executives (ACE).